vestalisvirginis/synphage/docs/installation.md

                 docker run -d --rm --name my_phage_box -v synphage_data:/data -p 3000:3000 vestalisvirginis/synphage:<tag>
                 ```

-            === "copy"
+            === ":material-content-copy: copy"
                 ```bash
                 docker cp container-id/data/* your/local/data_directory/
                 ```

         2. Dagster home
             Metadata generated during the successive runs of the pipeline are stored in `/dagster` directory.
-            Setting a `DAGSTER_HOME` Volume is only necessary to keep track of the previous run and generated metadata.
+            Setting a `DAGSTER_HOME` Volume is only necessary to keep track of the previous runs and generated metadata.
 It does not impair data storage if not set.
             ```bash
             # Create volume synphage_data
             docker volume create synphage_data